 "Articles of incorporation" means all documents constituting, at any particular time, the charter of a corporation.
-It includes the original charter issued by the General Assembly, a court or the Commission and all amendments including certificates of merger, consolidation, or correction.
+It includes the original charter issued by the General Assembly, a court or the Commission and all amendments including certificates of merger, consolidation or correction.
 When the articles of incorporation have been restated pursuant to any articles of restatement, amendment, domestication, or merger, it includes only the restated articles of incorporation without the accompanying articles of restatement, amendment, domestication, or merger.
-When used with respect to a foreign corporation, the "articles of incorporation" of such entity means the document that is equivalent to the articles of incorporation of a domestic corporation.